janhancic/mirrorkey/README.md

 ## Installation
 Node, Browserify &  Webpack: `npm install mirrorkey`

-Bower: `bower install mirrorkey`
+Bower: `bower install mirrorkey

 Other: you can also just grap `mirrorkey_browser.js` or `mirrorkey_browser.min.js` and include them in your project manually.
+A global `mirrorkey` will be available on the `window` object.

 ## Developing

 Clone this repository.
 Source code is in `mirrorkey.js` and the tests are in `spec/`.
 To run the tests you will need to install jasmine-node with `npm install jasmine-node -g`.
 After which you can run `npm test` to run the tests.

+If you wish to build a browser version then run `npm install` and then `grunt` which will generate the browser versions for you.

 ## License
 See LICENSE file.